Aims and Objectives for Master’s Dissertations

 - How is the research to be performed – a brief statement of the intended research methods.

-Initially aim for 1 sentence for each item, but expanding to two sentences for each will be OK.
+Initially aim for 1 sentence for each item.
+Expanding to two sentences for each will be OK.
 The AIM statement should not exceed a paragraph or a quarter to a third of a page.

 Example of an Aim Statement